ravenmcknight/honors-work/readme.md

 This repo will the home of working documents for my honors project!!

+## git workflow
+1. open issues for major coding components
+2. work on those issues on a corresponding branch (ie, issue_1)
+3. pull request/merge to master when that step is finished

+This way, I have a log of what I did and when.

 ## best practices/reminders

 Mostly to remind myself as I go to be neat for future Raven